 Mr. Tan was appointed as an Independent Director of the Group on 1 January 2021.
 He was the Chairman of the Remuneration Committee, and a member of Audit Committee and Nominating Committee.
-On 1 April 2021, he was re-designated as the Lead Independent Director and assumed the role of Chairman of the Audit Committees, and a member of the Nominating and Remuneration Committee.
+On 1 April 2021, he was redesignated as the Lead Independent Director and assumed the role of Chairman of the Audit Committee, and a member of the Nominating and Remuneration Committee.
 On 28 August 2021, he further took on the role of Chairman of the Nominating Committee.

-Mr. Tan is the Chief Financial Officer of Keong Hong Holdings Limited, listed on the Mainboard of the SGX-ST. He joined the company in 2012 and is responsible for overseeing all financial, accounting, legal and corporate secretarial matters of the company.
+Mr. Tan held the position of Chief Financial Officer at Keong Hong Holdings Limited, a SGx-ST Mainboard listed company, from October 2012 to Novermber 2021.
+He was responsible for overseeing all financial, acccounting, legal and corporate secretarial matters of the company.
 Prior to this, Mr Tan was the Group Financial Controller at mainboard-listed Asia Enterprises Holding Limited from 2009 to 2012, where he was responsible for financial, accounting and corporate secretarial matters.
 His previous appointments also include Executive Director of Keong Hong Holdings Limited, Executive Director of Strategic Capital Partners Pte Ltd where he specialised in financial and corporate advisory services, Associate Director of APS Services Pte Ltd, Finance and Business Development Director of Shunji Matsuo Pte Ltd, Business Development Director of Virgin (Asia) Management Limited and Chief Financial Officer and Executive Director of Form Holdings Limited.

 In 2016, Mr Tan was named Best CFO for listed companies with less than S\$300 million in market capitalisation at the Singapore Corporate Awards in recognition of his financial leadership.

-Mr Tan is a fellow member of the Institute of Certified Public Accountants of Singapore.
+Mr Tan is a fellow member of the Institute of Certi ed Public Accountants of Singapore.
 He holds a Bachelor of Accountancy from the National University of Singapore and obtained a Master of Business Administration from the Nanyang Technological University of Singapore.